DevAttaulNoor/DevAttaulNoor/README.md

 <!-- Intro Info Section -->
 <h1>About me</h1>
-<li>Completed my Bachelor of Science in Computer Science (BSCS) from University of Karachi, UBIT.</li>
+<li>I have completed my Bachelor of Science in Computer Science (BSCS) from University of Karachi, UBIT.</li>
-<li>Web Developer with a passion for technology and a thirst for learning.</li>
+<li>Frontend Web Developer with a passion for technology and a thirst for learning and collaborate with others to create innovative solutions. </li>
-<li>Eager to take on new challenges and collaborate with others to create innovative solutions.</li>
+<li>Also exploring the Backend technologies for Web Apps. </li>
 <br>

 <!-- Portfolio Section -->